STI Info: Trichomoniasis

 - Discomfort during intercourse and urination

-- Irritation and itching of the female genital area
+- Irritation, itching, burning, redness, or soreness of the female genital area

 Symptoms for males:

-According to the Center for Disease Control, Trichomoniasis is the most common curable STD in young, sexually active women.
-An estimated 7.4 million new cases occur each year in women and men.
+According to the Center for Disease Control, Trichomoniasis is the most common curable STD with an estimated 3.7 million people infectious.

 Local Testing Available at: